biijuwa/eckb/docs/heroimages/heroimages.md

 A hero image is the main product image that reels any of the customer in.
 Capturing the visitor’s attention and maintaining engagement is what a hero image is best at.

-In this article we will understand the streps of creating a hero image, editing, and deleting.
+In this article we will understand the streps of creating, editing, and deleting a hero image.

 ---